d3/d3-selection/README.md

 <a name="selectAll" href="#selectAll">#</a> d3.<b>selectAll</b>(<i>selector</i>)

 Selects all elements that match the specified *selector* string.
-The elements will be selected in document traversal order (top-to-bottom).
+The elements will be selected in document order (top-to-bottom).
 If no elements in the document match the *selector*, returns an empty selection.
 For example, to select all paragraphs:

 ```js
 var paragraph = d3.selectAll("p");